capellett/sccenterpivot/README.md

 ### How to access the data without using R

-Check out the Introduction article on GitHub pages; you’ll find an interactive map and download buttons for the data.
+For more information and to download the data (shapefile format), check out the Introduction article on GitHub pages:
 <https://capellett.github.io/sccenterpivot/articles/01-intro.html>

 ### Use in R